fitchtech/azure-devops/docs/steps/deploy/armTemplate.md

 ## Steps Template Usage

-- Azure Resource Manager templates (ARM templates) provides Infrastructure as Code (IaC) for Azure.
+- Azure Resource Manager templates (ARM templates) provide Infrastructure as Code (IaC) for Azure.
 The armTemplate steps template deploys the provided ARM template
 - Azure limits ARM deployments to 800 per resource group.
-This steps template includes an optional cleanup script to remove the oldest deployment so that the limit is not reach which would prevent deployments
+This steps template includes an optional cleanup script to remove the oldest deployment so that the limit is not reached which would prevent deployments

 ## Serial Deployment of ARM Templates